New data about the science aptitude of boys and girls around the world inspires me to re-post this discussion from 2010.

 However, girls’ insecurity regarding their own math ability isn’t just because they internalize cultural norm, their elementary school teachers, who are over 90% female, sometimes do to and they teach math anxiety by example.
 A recent study has shown that, when they do, girl students do worse at math.
 From the abstract (this is pretty amazing):

 There was no relation between a teacher’s [level of] math anxiety and her students’ math achievement at the beginning of the school year.
 By the school year’s end, however, the more anxious teachers were about math, the more likely girls (but not boys) were to endorse the commonly held stereotype that “boys are good at math, and girls are good at reading” and the lower these girls’ math achievement.
 Indeed, by the end of the school year, girls who endorsed this stereotype had significantly worse math achievement than girls who did not and than boys overall.

 So, with only the possible exception of genius-level math talent, men and women likely have equal potential to be good (or bad) at math.
 But, in societies in which women are told that they shouldn’t or can’t do math, they don’t.
 And, as Fatistician said, “math is a skill.”
 People who think practicing it is pointless won’t practice it.
-And those who don’t practice, won’t be any good at it… Y chromosome or no.Lisa Wade is a professor at Occidental College.
+And those who don’t practice, won’t be any good at it… Y chromosome or no.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.